annalebelle/annalebelle.github.io/index.md

 As a neuroscientist, I am interested in the cellular mechanisms underlying the maladaptive reward and stress behaviors that induce pathological conditions such as alcohol binge drinking, drug addiction, and eating disorders.

 Keywords: Addiction, Alcohol, Oligodendrocytes, Stress, Reward, Neuropeptides, Behavior

+Come by my poster #28 on Wednesday 6/25 at 1:30 pm at RSA!